WHY WEST PULLMAN?

 West Pullman at a Glance

-West Pullman is a historic community on the far South Side of Chicago with a long heritage of agriculture, factory production, and transportation.
-The neighborhood’s ethnic make-up has changed significantly over time; German, Scandinavian, Italian, Polish, Hungarian, Lithuanian, and Armenian immigrants have all at some point called West Pullman home.
-Today, the community area is approximately 92% Black with a median age of 36.7 and boasts one of the city’s higher homeownership rates at 51%.
+West Pullman is a historic community on Chicago's far South Side with a long heritage of agriculture, manufacturing, and transportation.
+Over the years, generations of families from many backgrounds have called West Pullman home.
+Today, the neighborhood is predominantly Black and boasts one of Chicago's highest homeownership rates.

 Assets